-a pencil drawing from the very early days before DDLab's automatic computer drawing was perfected the same basin of attraction drawn by the graphics algorithm - transients curtailed (scale=15 F=6)
+A pencil drawing of a basin of attraction from the very early days before DDLab's automatic computer drawing was perfected.

+The same basin drawn by the graphics algorithm, with transients curtailed (=6, section 25.2.2 and fan angle increased (=12, section 26.4.2).